cityofaustin/dts-right-of-way-reporting/README.md

 ## Metrics

-This sub directory stores the scripts that processes the data from AMANDA and/or smartsheet for reporting purposes.
+This subdirectory stores the scripts that processes the data from AMANDA and/or smartsheet for reporting purposes.

+### Quick Reporting

+Quick reporting is enabled by setting up an entry in `socrata_config.py`, for a CSV from an AMANDA query that is run against the DB in `amanda_to_s3.py`.
+Once a dataset has been created in Socrata along with the appropriate config, one can update a dataset with:

+`python metrics/s3_to_scorata.py --dataset license_agreements_timeline`

+### High-level ROW Metrics

 `active_permits_logging.py` posts the current number of active permits to the [city's data hub](https://datahub.austintexas.gov/login).